 The majority of the large digesters are co-digesters: this means that they take a combination of manure, energy crops, vegetable or animal waste.

-biomass is taken in, this is calle mono-digestion.
+If only one type of biomass is taken in, this is calle mono-digestion.

 The term 'vegetable digestate' is used for the end product of a digester that has not treated any animal by-products / manure.